sarthtalati/v1.1-API-Documentation/source/includes/_customer.md

 ```

-This API lets you track the history of coupons issued to a specific customer, i.e., the details of coupons issued and redeemed.
+Retrieves the details of coupons of a specific customer - both issued and redeemed.

 ### Resource Information
 | | |